Volsoon/Maze_AI/README.md

 ## Features

-- press s to save the model
+- press S to save the model
-- press l to load the model
+- press L to load the model

 ## Demo